msjimc/AgileROH/README.md

 Both programs have been prebuild for Linux and Windows and placed in the Program folder.
 Select the appropriate OS version and download the programs ([Linux](Program/Linux) or [Windows](Program/LiWindowsnux)).
 Due to the security policies of some organisations, downloading programs on a Windows computer may not be straight forward, however this [guide](Program/README.md) may help.

 ## Running the programs
 These programs are console applications and so do not have a user interface and run within a terminal environment.
 On Linux this will typically be in a bash terminal while on windows it will be a "Command Prompt" or "PowerShell" terminal.
+If the analysis is preformed on a remote server the application would typically be run from the inbuilt bash terminal on Linux or Mac and from a third party terminal such as Putty on windows

 The examples below use the Linux file structure were /data/in.vcf referes to a file in the "data" folder, the equivalent on Windows would be "C:\data\in.vcf".